To ask the Secretary of State for the Home Department if she will make a statement on the detention centre at Yarl’s Wood.

 “the fact that you are currently refusing food and/or fluid…may, in fact, lead to your case being accelerated”.

 To some Opposition Members, this sounds like punitive deportations for women who have dared to go on hunger strike.
 Furthermore, I was contacted at the weekend by lawyers and others attempting to prevent the deportation of a young woman and her mother.
 This is wrong.
 The personnel at Yarl’s Wood are paid for from the public purse, yet Members of Parliament seem to have been misled by officials.
 Now we learn that the Home Office is apparently threatening these women with accelerated deportation.

 The Minister has a series of questions to answer.
 When did she first know about the hunger strike?
 When did she know of the existence of the threatening letters, implying that deportation would be accelerated for those continuing on hunger strike?
 Did she or her officials approve these letters?
 How is it possible to accelerate deportations and conform to natural justice, as surely all cases are expedited in any event?
 Does the decision for removal supersede any health concerns that a detainee may have?
-Is the Minister aware that the primary demand of the hunger strike is the inhumanity of what, in practice, is indefinite detention?
+Is the Minister aware that the primary demand of the hunger strike is to end the inhumanity of what, in practice, is indefinite detention?
 Finally, will the Government, in line with their own policy, stop detaining women who have been trafficked or sexually abused and stop misleading this House about their detention of these most vulnerable women?

 Nobody would intentionally mislead the House.
 I am sure that the shadow Home Secretary was not suggesting that.
 I think that the allegation was of what the Clerk would consider to be a collective, rather than an individual, character.